pheyvaer/solid-chess/README.md

 ## What you can do
 - Create a new game, which will send a request to join to your opponent.
-- Join a game
+- Join a game, which will send a response back to your opponent.
-- Continue a game you started earlier
+- Continue a game you started earlier.

 ## Used technologies/concepts/libraries
 - [Linked Data](https://en.wikipedia.org/wiki/Linked_data): to represent/share the details of the games